Moving Abroad with Pets

 Another way to help streamline the import process is to implant your pet with a microchip.
 This is a small device that is usually planted between the shoulder blades of your pet and which contains that animal’s health records and owner details.
 Implanting a microchip is a largely painless process and will help you prove your pet’s health eligibility when you arrive in your new country.

 Depending on the country you are moving to, you may also need to apply for a pet passport or health certificate.
-These can be acquired taking your pet to the vet and getting it tested for any diseases or parasites that would jeopardize its chances of getting into the country.
+These can be acquired by taking your pet to the vet and getting it tested for any diseases or parasites that would jeopardize its chances of getting into the country.
 You may also need to apply for an import permit for your pet so that it can legally enter the destination country.

 Travelling Safely